Super Monaco GP: Phillip Morris controversy

 Although the initial release to distributors of the arcade version had been very popular, Super Monaco GP was the subject of a lawsuit by Philip Morris over its Marlboro brand of cigarettes being parodied in the game as "Marlbobo".
-It had not been the only brand to be parodied, as brands such as Ford were parodied as "Fodo", Mobil 1 as "Modil 2", and Canon as "Conan", in addition to use of Playboy images of models edited to wear swimsuits.
-However, the in-game appearances of "Marlbobo" had led to a complaint to the U.S. Federal Trade Commission by a professor from the Medical College of Georgia that Super Monaco GP was advertising cigarettes to children, the majority of players of arcade games.
+It had not been the only brand to be parodied, as brands such as Ford were parodied as "Fodo", BP as "BF", Honda as "Henda", FIA as "EIA" and Canon as "Conan", in addition to use of Playboy images of models edited to wear swimsuits.
+In-game appearances of "Marlbobo", however, had led to a complaint to the U.S. Federal Trade Commission by a professor from the Medical College of Georgia that Super Monaco GP was advertising cigarettes to children, the majority of players of arcade games.
 Philip Morris contacted Sega over the issue in November 1989, and Sega agreed to release a conversion kit removing the advertising in March 1990; the offending parody (as well as parody of Foster's called "Hoster's") were replaced with logos for Flicky, an older Sega arcade game.
 Sega argued the parodies were the attempts of game developers to create a realistic environment.
 With arcade units still featuring the parody after this release, Philip Morris sued Sega in February 1991.
 The tobacco company had also sued Namco over Marlboro imagery in its 1987 game Final Lap.
 Philip Morris wanted a total recall of the game as well as financial compensation and all advertising material destroyed, but settled with Sega in May 1992.
 As a condition of the settlement, Sega ran advertisements in arcade publications RePlay and Play Meter to offer to replace the chips in the game with new ones without advertising and pay each arcade operator $200 for returning the original chips.
 After the settlement, some tobacco critics were critical of Philip Morris' actions in the suit, calling the tobacco company's actions a publicity stunt.